Introduction

 • Financial support for employees and family in Ukraine

-• Reception of refugees (including food, clothing etc.)
+• Reception for refugees (including food, clothes et cetera)

 • Other spending